f5devcentral/f5-automation-labs/docs/lab-3/apply-policy.rst

 Overview
 ---------

-In this lab, the previously created ASM policy will be apllied to a virtual server using the iControl REST API.
+In this lab, the previously created ASM policy will be applied to a virtual server using the iControl REST API.

 Lab Specific Instructions
 --------------------------